executors/executors/wording.md

 void attach();
 ```

-*Effects:* adds the calling thread to the pool of workers.
-Blocks the calling
+*Effects:* Adds the calling thread to the pool such that this thread is used to
+execute submitted function objects.
+(Note: Threads created during thread pool
+construction, or previously attached to the pool, will continue to be used for
-thread until signalled to complete by `stop()` or `wait()`, and then blocks
+function object execution.)
+Blocks the calling thread until signalled to
+complete by `stop()` or `wait()`, and then blocks until all the threads created
-until all the threads created during `static_thread_pool` object construction have
+during `static_thread_pool` object construction have completed.
+(NAMING: a
-completed.
-(Note: The implementation is required to use
-the attached thread to execute submitted function objects.
-RATIONALE:
-implementations in terms of the Windows thread pool cannot utilise
-user-provided threads. --end note) (NAMING: a possible alternate name for this
-function is `join()`.)
+possible alternate name for this function is `join()`.)

 ```
 void stop();